Paul-mwaura/Regression-Models-Independent-Project/README.md

 ## **Multilinear, Quantile, Ridge, Lasso and Elastic Net Regressions**

 # Specifying Questions
-> This repository covers the appilcation of Lasso regression on a dataset.
+> This repository covers the appilcation of Multilinear, Quantile, Ridge, Lasso and Elastic Net regression on a dataset.

-> In this project you have explored the basics of regularization.
+> In this project I have explored the basics of regularization.
 Regularization can prevent machine learning models from being overfit.

 > Regularization is required to help machine learning models generalize when placed in production.
 Selection of regularization strength involves consideration of the bias-variance trade-off.